 The cooperation and involvement of students in a campus safety, security, and substance awareness program is important to the success of the program.
 Students must assume responsibility for their own personal safety, the security of their belongings, and assist in the security of others by taking prudent precautions.
 Student awareness of their environment and surroundings is of the utmost importance.
-Residence hall students receive formal briefings about safety and security issues when they arrive oncampus.
-Below are some prudent safety do's and don'ts:
+All students who attend New Student Orientation receive information on Title IX, G4S campus security, the Student Assistant Program and the Student Code of Conduct.
+Residence hall students on the Columbus and Hastings Campuses attend First Year Residential Experience (FYRE) and are provided information on safety and security issues, conflict resolution, bystander intervention and mental health awareness.
+This is provided at the beginning of the Fall Semester and is offered to all resident life students.